What do I need to do to get full access to the initiative’s materials and assessment tools?

 This initiative should be a partnership between a local coalition and/or health agency with breastfeeding expertise and a Child Care Resource & Referral agency, but the roles and responsibilities of these two partners will vary by community and should reflect local capacity and interest.
-The ideal model is for the coalition/health agency to give the training, since they have the breastfeeding content expertise to answer any questions or concerns.
-However, as long as a breastfeeding expert has agreed to provide content support as needed, it is acceptable for CCRR staff to give the training or to use the online training modules to get providers started through the process.
-If a local breastfeeding coalition is not available, contact firstname.lastname@example.org to determine an alternative arrangement.
+The ideal model is for the coalition/health agency to facilitate or support the training, since they have the breastfeeding content expertise to answer any questions or concerns.
+However, as long as a breastfeeding expert has agreed to provide content support as needed, it is acceptable for CCR&R staff to facilitate the training or to use the online training to get providers started through the process.
+If a local breastfeeding coalition is not available, contact email@example.com to determine an alternative arrangement.
 One of the key steps in this initiative is for providers to be connected to local breastfeeding resources, so that connection and support is essential.

-Yes!
-The training is approved for 1.5 hours of continuing education for Wisconsin child care providers.
-Instructions for how to obtain credit when viewing the online training are available on the online training web page.
-The training can also be delivered in-person by approved trainers who are able to offer the continuing education hours.
-If the training is being offered in-person, the training content cannot be altered.
+YES!
+The training is approved for 1 hour of continuing education for Wisconsin child care providers.
+Instructions for how to obtain credit when viewing the training are available on the online training web page.
+Whether the training is offered live or viewed independently, the training content cannot be altered.

 Can we customize the training content to provide local contact information or to make other modifications?

-Training content should only be customized to add local contact information in the appropriate places.
-No other changes should be made because the training content has been approved as is by The Registry for continuing education hours.
+No changes should be made to the training because the content has been approved as is by the Wisconsin Registry for continuing education hours.
 Please note, however, that you can provide additional guidance or clarification on the training content, particularly if providers have questions or need further assistance in understanding the information.

-I’m confused about the different recommendations for proper storage of breast milk.
+I’m confused about the different recommendations for proper storage of human milk.
 What guidelines should child care providers use?

-Wisconsin child care licensing commentary includes guidelines from the Academy of Breastfeeding Medicine for recommended storage of fresh and frozen breast milk.
+Wisconsin child care licensing commentary includes guidelines from the Academy of Breastfeeding Medicine for recommended storage of fresh and frozen human milk.
 Providers should use these guidelines.
-The breastfeeding training follows these recommendations, which are stricter than some guidelines for home storage and use of breast milk.
+The breastfeeding training follows these recommendations, which are stricter than some guidelines for home storage and use of human milk.

 Typically, how long does the Breastfeeding Friendly recognition process take?